Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 GANs in a supervised way to train image super-resolution models are very mainstream.
 Also, designing GANs via improving network architectures are very novel.
 Thus, improved GANs in a supervised way for image super-resolution are very popular.
 That can improve GANs by designing novel discriminator networks, generator networks, attributes of image super-resolution task, complexity and computational costs.
 For example, Laplacian pyramid of adversarial networks (LAPGAN) fused a cascade of convolutional networks into Laplacian pyramid network in a coarse-to-fine way to obtain high-quality images for assisting image recognition task \cite{denton2015deep}.
 To overcome the effect of big scales, curvature and highlight compact regions can be used to obtain a local salient map for adapting big scales in image-resolution \cite{mahapatra2017image}.
 More research on improving discriminators and generators is shown as follows.

 In terms of designing novel and discriminators and generators, progressive growing generative adversarial networks (PGGAN or ProGAN) utilized different convolutional layers to progressively enlarge low-resolution images to improve image qualities for image recognition \cite{karras2017progressive}.
-An enhanced SRGAN (ESRGAN) used residual dense blocks into a generator without batch normalization to mine more detailed information for image super-resolution \cite{wang2018esrgan}.
+To achieve better visual quality with more realistic and natural textures, an enhanced SRGAN (ESRGAN) used residual dense blocks into a generator without batch normalization to mine more detailed information for image super-resolution \cite{wang2018esrgan}.
 To eliminate effects of checkerboard artifacts and the unpleasing high-frequency, multi-discriminators were proposed for image super-resolution \cite{lee2019multi}.
 That is, a perspective discriminator was used to overcome checkerboard artifacts and a gradient perspective was utilized to address unpleasing high-frequency question in image super-resolution.
 To improve the perceptual quality of predicted images, ESRGAN+ fused two adjacent layers in a residual learning way based on residual dense blocks in a generator to enhance memory abilities and added noise in a generator to obtain stochastic variation and obtain more details of high-resolution images \cite{rakotonirina2020esrgan+}.